 All homework is published on Google Classroom which can be accessed by students at home using their school username and password.
 Parents will be emailed in September to sign up to receive daily or weekly email updates on work which has been set.

 All students must attend school regularly and be absent only for personal medical reasons.
-In the case of dental or hospital appointments in school time, an email should be sent beforehand to Matron, email@example.com.
-As our school day finishes at 2.55pm and 2pm on Tuesdays, it is appreciated if such appointments can be made out of school hours if at all possible.
+In the case of dental or hospital appointments in school time, please advise us of the appointment in advance by following the link on our website to the absence reporting form.
+As our school day finishes at 2.45pm and 1.45pm on Tuesdays, it is appreciated if such appointments can be made out of school hours if at all possible.

-- If the appointment is at the start of the school day, please telephone or email the school to let us know and please send your child in with a copy of the appointment card when they return to school.
-Please ensure that your child signs in with Matron on their return.
+- If the appointment is at the start of the school day, please ensure that your child signs in with the Student Welfare Officer on their return.

-- If the appointment is during the day please email Matron detailing what time the appointment is and what time you will be meeting them.
-We request that you come in to reception to meet your child as they will not be able to leave without being collected.
-Your child will be expected to excuse themselves from class and sign out with Matron at the appropriate time.
+- If the appointment is during the day we request that you come in to reception to meet your child as they will not be able to leave without being collected.
+Your child will be expected to excuse themselves from class and sign out with the Student Welfare Officer at the appropriate time.
 They will then meet you in reception.

 Our Attendance Officer is responsible for monitoring attendance and can be contacted with any questions or queries, via the school office.
 Additional attendance information can be found here.